vppillai/h3Docs/system/mqtt/docs/interface.md

 **Summary**

 Used for Reading the message that has been received on a topic subscribed to.
+The structure is also used for passing on the LWT config when connecting to MQTT Broker.

 **Remarks**